 A lot of the time, hackers and other cybercriminals use malware as a way to turn a profit.
 However, that’s not the only reason why hackers use malware.

 Why Attackers Create and Use Malware

-Now that we know what malware is, let’s talk about why the bad guys use it over other attack methods.
+Now that we’ve defined malware and know what it is, let’s talk about why the bad guys use malware over other attack methods.
 Malware serves a variety of purposes.
 For example, some cybercriminals use malware: